MicrosoftDocs/visualstudio-docs/docs/ide/visual-studio-github-copilot-extension.md

 1. Select the **GitHub Copilot** extension, and then select the **Download** button.
 1. Restart Visual Studio to complete the installation process.

-After installation, you can start using GitHub Copilot by typing code in the editor and observing the suggestions provided by the AI.
+After installation, you can start using GitHub Copilot by typing code in the editor and observing the suggestions provided by AI.

 ## Future features